-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+NB The first section details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.

 Outcomes and Tutoring:

 As examinations were cancelled in 2020/21, Teacher assessed grades were used in their place.
 Our internal assessments suggests that there is still a significant gap between the achievement of disadvantaged and non-disadvantaged students, which has been worsened by the impact of Covid.